 About Judge Okoloko

-Judge Edirin Okoloko was appointed by Governor Jay Inslee to fill a vacant seat on our Snohomish County Superior Court bench in 2018.
+Judge Edirin Okoloko was appointed by Governor Jay Inslee to fill a vacant seat on our Snohomish County Superior Court bench.

 Judge Okoloko was born in Benin City, Nigeria, the fourth of six children.
 His mother taught Judge Okoloko and his siblings about love and empathy; she raised them to see the humanity in others.
 Judge Okoloko’s father was a professor of molecular biology, and Judge Okoloko grew up watching his father in his lab and seeing the passion his father had for his work.
 Wanting to experience that kind of passion in his career, Judge Okoloko thought that he would study medicine.
 However, the military intervention in the democratic structure of government in Nigeria and the human rights abuses that followed, led him to the study and practice of law.
 In 1998, while in his final year of his law program in Nigeria, Judge Okoloko won and qualified for the Diversity Visa Lottery which allowed him to emigrate to the United States and eventually become a citizen.